svr4/couchbase-lite-cgo/README.md

 It currently supports commit https://github.com/couchbaselabs/couchbase-lite-C/commit/e12e4a64911aa97be758e0957338c7d5b7201f5e of the library.

-Replication is now working via HTTP(S).
+Replication is now working via `ws://` or `wss://`.
 Make sure to read the `replicator_test.go` file for more details on how to use replication properly with this library.

 The package was built and tested on macOS Mojave (10.14.6) using Go version `go1.12.9 darwin/amd64`.